-TIP: Before getting started, be sure to use an incognito window for searching or clear your browser’s cache after searching to avoid price increases!
+TIP: Before getting started with any flight search tool, be sure to use an incognito window for searching or clear your browser’s cache after searching to avoid price increases!
 For more tips, check out my guide all about cheap flights and flight search tips.

 You can do a basic airfare search with Momondo just as you would on most travel websites.

-Momondo also shows the cheapest, quickest, and best options in the pink bar just above the flight results.
+Momondo also shows the cheapest, quickest, and best options in the pink bar just above the flight price matrix.
 Clicking on any of these will bring the flight details to the top of the results.

-Another handy customization feature is the “Timetable” option on the blue button just above the cheapest, quickest, and best options.
+Another handy customization feature is the “Custom” option on the pink bar with the cheapest, quickest, and best options.
 This allows you to select which outbound and inbound flights you’d like to create your own itinerary.
-The prices for each leg are shown, as well as the duration and Momondo’s 1-10 happiness rating.
+You can also sort the results by departure, duration, arrival, and price.

-The orange “Fare Alert” button allows you to sign up or log in to get updates on price changes for your selected route.
+In the left sidebar, Momondo shows a quick insights tip about whether you should book now or wait for a better price.
+There’s even a “Fare Alert” button which allows you to sign up or log in to get updates on price changes for your selected route.

-When you’re ready to book, click the green “Go To Site” button.
+When you’re ready to book, click the green “View Deal” button.
 Momondo will open a new window and take you to the booking site to complete your purchase.
 Be sure to use a card like the Chase Sapphire Reserve to get 3x the points for travel purchases.

 But, I saw a negative Momondo review?
 Is Momondo legit?

-Momondo isn’t a booking site, just a metasearch engine.
-When the Momondo search engines find the cheapest flight, it may be sold by a smaller online travel agency (OTA) you’ve not heard of.
+Momondo isn’t a booking site, just a metasearch engine or airfare aggregator.
+When the Momondo search engine finds the cheapest flight, it may very well be sold by a smaller online travel agency (OTA) you’ve not heard of.
 The majority of these OTAs are completely legit and just acting as a middleman between you and the airline.

-It’s important to read the terms and conditions about any change or cancellation fees.
-Many times these smaller OTAs fees are higher than some of the larger OTAs.
-In addition, some of these OTAs employ customer service agents in low-wage countries further complicating communication issues if troubles arise
+The key to success with these OTAs is to read the terms and conditions about any change or cancellation fees.
+Many times these smaller OTA fees are higher than some of the larger OTAs or had you booked directly with the airline.
+In addition, some of these OTAs employ customer service agents in low-wage countries further complicating communication issues if troubles arise.

-Remember, Momondo serves travelers in 30 different international travel markets and is a trusted and well-respected source for cheap flights in the travel industry.
+Remember, Momondo serves travelers in 30 different international travel markets and is a trusted and well-respected source for cheap flights throughout the travel industry.